 How Much of a Good Thing?

 One cup dairy-based yogurt or fortified plant-based yogurt counts as one of the three dairy servings recommended for children 10 years old through adulthood by MyPlate.
-For toddlers, 1½ to 2 cups of dairy or calcium-fortified beverage per day are recommended.
-For children under 10, 2½ cups per day.
+For toddlers (12 to 23 months of age), 1 ⅔ to 2 cups of dairy are recommended daily.
+For children 2 to 3 years old, it is 2 to 2½ cups per day.
+For children 4 to 8 years old, 2 ½ cups per day of dairy is recommended, and 3 cups daily for children nine and older